zoetyu/workshop-ws-04-24-chrome-extension/README.md

 ![](https://media.giphy.com/media/24xRxrDCLxhT2/giphy.gif)

 Just do it.
-Customize the place where you spend half your life.
-The place that burns your eyes as you try to code a new website.
+Customize the place where you spend 99.999% your life.
+The place that burns your eyes when you try to code a new website.

 :sunglasses: GitHub markdown files [support emoji notation](http://www.emoji-cheat-sheet.com/)